MicrosoftDocs/dataexplorer-docs/data-explorer/event-hub-wizard.md

 > The cluster and event hub should be associated with the same tenants, for different tenants please use [SDKs](./data-connection-event-hub-csharp.md)

 > [!NOTE]
-> To use the ingestion wizard, the user requires at least Database user permission.
+> To use the ingestion wizard, you must have at least [database user level permissions](kusto/management/access-control/role-based-authorization.md).

 ## Ingest data